Demystifying Prompts in Language Models via Perplexity Estimation: Automatic Expansion of Seed Prompts

 Table~\ref{tab:ex} lists all 4 manually created prompts we use for the AG News task (news classification), alongside a few sampled prompts created automatically using our method.
 As was typically the case, we are able to get prompts that are rather different in phrasing and structure from those included in the seed set.

-Table~\ref{tab:prompt_stats} details the statistics of the prompts in the manually created seed set (Step 0) as well as the prompts after Step 1 and Step 2 for each task (see Section~\ref{sec:data} for details about the tasks).
+The statistics of the prompts in the manually created seed set (Step 0) as well as the prompts after Step 1 and Step 2 for each task (see Section~\ref{sec:data} for details about the tasks) are detailed in Table~\ref{tab:prompt_stats}.